TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 ```

 <a id= gemfirepojo> </a>
-### Exposing Regions containing POJOs As External Tables
+### Exposing Regions Containing POJOs as External Tables

-IN the following example, an external table is created using the getter methods on POJOs as SnappyData column names.
+In the following example, an external table is created using the getter methods on POJOs as SnappyData column names:

 ```
 snc.createExternalTable(externalPersonsTable1, "gemfire",
 Map[String, String]("region.path" -> personsRegionName, "value.class" -> "load.Person"))